 That pledge comes to fruition May 20 – June 12, 2022, with the Wisconsin premiere of a newly revised version of DeYoung’s The Hunchback of Notre Dame.
 A 2008 production won the Jeff Award for Best Midsize Musical when it was presented at Chicago’s Bailiwick Theatre.

 Skylight’s production features Broadway star Robert Cuccioli in the role of Claude Frollo, the archdeacon who takes in the hunchback after he is left on the steps of Notre Dame as an infant.
 Cuccioli received a Tony Award nomination for his leading role in Broadway’s Jekyll & Hyde.
-The actor playing the title role of Quasimodo will be announced at Skylight’s virtual season launch event.
+The title role of Quasimodo will be played by international opera and pop singing sensation Ben Gulley.

 2021-2022 Skylight Music Theatre Season